Back from extinction, now on the brink. The fight to save Victoria’s most imperilled reptile

 “They're quite social.
 So, when they're in the field, they wave at each other with their front limbs.
 We don't really know what a lot of those hand signals mean, but there's certainly communication between the dragons at a distance using that hand waving.
 It's quite cute to see them doing that.

 “It's only known from this one small population on private land west of Melbourne.
-Much of the surrounding, what was formerly habitat, is now being developed for residential development.
+Much of the surrounding, what was formerly habitat, is now being developed for residential development, or has been 'banked' by developers - halting agricultural practices and allowing it to degrade.

-“If the Australian and Victorian governments don't get together to acquire this site for the conservation of the dragon, there's every likelihood that it will go extinct in the near future."
+“If the Australian and Victorian governments don't get together to secure and manage this site for the conservation of the dragon, there's every likelihood that it will go extinct in the near future.

 A Victorian grassland earless dragon emerging from a burrow.
 Image: Nick Rutter